maximandreich/automatedtestingbsu/lab4.md

 ## 4. Navigation in information page of chosen device
 **Test steps:**
 1. Open information page of device (For example HONOR Pad 8)
-2. Scroll to "Основные характеристики" section
+2. Scroll to "Top features" section
 3. Click on cards

 **Expected Result:**